Revisiting Witnessing & the Archive

 Read more +

-Revisiting Witnessing & the Archive: A Conversation with Tina Campt & Mohanad Yaqubi – REGISTER NOW –
+Revisiting Witnessing & the Archive: A Conversation with Tina Campt & Mohanad Yaqubi – SOLD OUT, REGISTER FOR WAITING LIST –

 Practical info